Want to start a podcast? Read these 5 tips before you get started!

 What’s a Trailer episode you may ask?
 A trailer episode gives your listeners an overview of what they can expect.

 The first 5 episodes will help with confidence.
 Furthermore, it’ll also let you determine if the direction you chose is the right one!
 You learn what works and what doesn’t.
 You’ll no doubt make mistakes in your first few episodes, but it’s important to learn from those mistakes.

 The actual content is important too, what are you going to speak about?

 Are you going to do Interviews?
 Give advice?
 Tell stories?
 What is your direction?

-Whatever you do choose, might I suggest a duration for your episodes?
-Keep it around 10-20 minutes long.
+Choose a duration for your episodes.
+Episodes that are around 10-20 minutes long always work best.
 This is the optimal length that listeners will stay around and listen to the whole episode.

 Step 3: Equipment

 Right, so you’ve chosen your Brand Identity, you’ve planned your episodes and now you’re ready to get started.
-Although you can use your Laptop or Phone’s Mic, we suggest getting a microphone.
-This doesn’t mean you have to dish out a ton of money either!
-There’s some cheaper microphones that pack a punch, one of them is the FiFine Microphone…
+Although you can use your Laptop or Phone’s Mic, get a microphone.
+I’m not saying you have to dish out a ton of money either!
+Some cheaper microphones pack a punch, one of them is the FiFine Microphone…